Ipboyd/ModelingEffort/README.md

 ### 1.b Mouse Tuning
 Here, the input stimuli is white gaussian noise that were modulated with human speech.
 The tuning curves were defined to be left sigmoid, right sigmoid, Gaussian centered at 0, and U-shaped (inverted Gaussian).
-These were based on work by [Ono & Oliver, 2014](https://www.jneurosci.org/content/34/10/3779) and [Panniello et al. 2018] (https://pubmed.ncbi.nlm.nih.gov/29136122/).
+These were based on work by [Ono & Oliver, 2014](https://www.jneurosci.org/content/34/10/3779) and [Panniello et al. 2018](https://pubmed.ncbi.nlm.nih.gov/29136122/).

 ## 2. The spiking Network Model
 To get started, use `run_SpikingNetwork_column.m`.
-You can specify the location of the input spike trains (generated using the input model) by un-commenting 'uigetdir'.
+You can specify the location of the input spike trains (generated using the input model) by un-commenting `uigetdir`.

 Here, the `varies` and `netcons` structure must be specified for the model to run correctly.
 The `varies` structure specifies parameters of the synapses and neurons within the network, and `netcons` specifies the connections between populations of neurons.
-The script calls the 'columnNetwork' function, which then calls Dynasim to build the model and run simulations.
+The script calls the `columnNetwork` function, which then calls Dynasim to build the model and run simulations.

-After the simulation, the post-processing step will calculate the firing rate and discrimination performance for each neuron in the network by calling 'postProcessData_new'. 'createSimNotes' writes a txtfile with the information on all varied parameters in the 'varies' struct in the same folder as the cell rasters.
-Keep in mind that 'createSimNotes' does not track the parameter values in the 'columnNetwork' function.
+After the simulation, the post-processing step will calculate the firing rate and discrimination performance for each neuron in the network by calling `postProcessData_new`. `createSimNotes` writes a txtfile with the information on all varied parameters in the `varies` struct in the same folder as the cell rasters.
+Keep in mind that `createSimNotes` does not track the parameter values in the `columnNetwork` function.
 The results are then displayed by calling `plotPerformanceGrids_V3`.